-Except for a pro rata offer to existing shareholders, the directors of a listed issuer are required to obtain the consent of shareholders in general meeting prior to the allotment, issue or grant of shares, securities convertible into shares or options, warrants or similar rights to subscribe for shares.
+Except for a pro rata offer to existing shareholders, the directors of a listed issuer are required to obtain the consent of shareholders in general meeting prior to the allotment, issue or grant of shares, securities convertible into shares or options, warrants or similar rights to subscribe for shares or such convertible securities.

-A general mandate may however be obtained from shareholders at a general meeting of shareholders to issue up to 20% of the issued share capital of the company and, if separately authorised by the shareholders in general meeting, shares repurchased (up to 10% of the issued share capital).
+A general mandate may however be obtained from shareholders at a general meeting of shareholders to issue up to 20% of the issued share capital of the company and, if separately authorised by the shareholders in general meeting, shares equivalent to the number of shares repurchased (up to 10% of the issued share capital).

-Rule 13.36 restrictions do not apply to pro rata offers made to all existing shareholders excluding those resident in a place outside Hong Kong if the directors consider such exclusion necessary or expedient due to legal restrictions or requirements of any relevant regulatory authority or stock exchange in the relevant place.
+The restrictions under GEM Rules 17.39 to 17.42B do not apply to pro rata offers made to all existing shareholders excluding those resident in a place outside Hong Kong if the directors consider such exclusion necessary or expedient due to legal restrictions or requirements of any relevant regulatory authority or stock exchange in the relevant place.
 Directors must make enquiry as to relevant restrictions.